Kamal-Saltani-Datascience/Portfolio/README.md

 Education

-•	Master of Science in Data Science o	University of XYZ: Lewis University, Romeo Ville, Chicago Illinois, 2021
+•	Master in Data Science

+o	University of XYZ: Lewis University, Romeo Ville, Chicago Illinois, 2021

-•	Bachelor of Science in Biology, Microbiology o	University of IBN, Morocco, 2000.
+•	Bachelor of Science in Biology, Microbiology

+o	University of IBN, Morocco, 2000.

 Certifications

 • Professional Data Science and Analytics Certificate from Massachusetts Institute of Technology (MIT).